Why Should You Use a Campaign URL Builder for creating a UTM tracking code?

 You can use these five values to track campaigns using custom links created with the Google Analytics URL Builder.

-When appended the custom link looks something like this:
+With the UTMs appended the final custom link looks something as follows:

 - Campaign Name